-- Demonstrate knowledge of human development, culture, and exceptionalities. - Demonstrate a readiness to enter a bachelor's degree program with appropriate commitment to attendance, initiative, organization and interest in the field. - Demonstrate adequate knowledge and skills related to general education curriculum requirements for the 2+2 Associate in Arts degree, including the ability to: - O Communicate effectively in oral and written formats. - O Demonstrate critical thinking and problem-solving skills. - o Employ or utilize information access and literacy skills. - O Acquire a cultural, artistic and global perspective. - O Demonstrate professional and human relations skills.
+- Demonstrate knowledge of human development, culture, and exceptionalities. - Demonstrate a readiness to enter a bachelor's degree program with appropriate commitment to attendance, initiative, organization and interest in the field. - Demonstrate adequate knowledge and skills related to general education curriculum requirements for the 2+2 Associate in Arts degree, including the ability to: - Communicate effectively in oral and written formats. - Demonstrate critical thinking and problem-solving skills. - Employ or utilize information access and literacy skills. - Acquire a cultural, artistic and global perspective. - 0 Demonstrate professional and human relations skills.